filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 #### Relation manager

-"Relation managers" in Filament allow admins to list, create, attach, edit, detach and delete related many records without leaving the resource's Edit page.
+"Relation managers" in Filament allow admins to list, create, attach, edit, detach and delete related records without leaving the resource's Edit page.

 The related records are listed in a table, which has buttons to open a modal for each action.